 So, if any or all of that excites you, here are 9 essential steps to getting started.

 You have to have an idea that will attract an audience.
 The narrower the topic, the more likelihood of success.
 For example, contentgroup’s podcast Work With Purpose has been a smash hit.
-We guessed there would be interest in the APS and the wider public about the senior leaders who were implementing the government’s Covid 19 response, and we were right.
-Each week the show is attracting an audience numbering in the thousands and delivering an important platform for public understanding.
-It’s not for everyone, but it has met the need of a specific audience.
+We guessed there would be interest in the APS and the wider public about the senior leaders who were implementing the government’s COVID-19 response, and we were right.
+Each week, the show is attracting an audience numbering in the thousands and delivering an important platform for public understanding.

 2 – Goal